 The Governmental Accounting Standards Board (GASB) has issued the following Statements which are not yet effective.
+The effective dates below are updated based on Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance due to the COVID-19 pandemic.

-The GASB issued Statement No. 84, Fiduciary Activities in January 2017.
+In January 2017, the GASB issued Statement No. 84, Fiduciary Activities.
 This Statement establishes standards of accounting and financial reporting for fiduciary activities.
-The requirements of this Statement are effective for periods beginning after December 15, 2018.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.

-The GASB issued Statement No. 87, Leases in June 2017.
+In June 2017, The GASB issued Statement No. 87, Leases.
 This Statement establishes standards of accounting and financial reporting for leases by lessees and lessors.
-The requirements of this Statement are effective for periods beginning after December 15, 2019.
+The requirements of this Statement are effective for fiscal years beginning after June 15, 2021.